 If you find gaps, do not panic.
 Every business has gaps.
 The point of the assessment is to know where they are so you can close them in order of priority rather than guessing.

-At Level 2, your business is patching applications and operating systems within a defined timeframe, typically within two weeks of a patch being released, or 48 hours for critical vulnerabilities.
+At Level Two, your business is patching applications and operating systems within a defined timeframe, typically within two weeks of a patch being released, or 48 hours for critical vulnerabilities.
 Multi-factor authentication is enabled on every externally facing system.
 Admin privileges are tightly restricted and reviewed regularly.

 Backups are automated, stored offline or in immutable storage, and tested on a schedule.
 Microsoft Office macros are disabled for users who do not need them.
 Application control restricts what software can run on your machines.

-In practice, Level 2 means your business can answer "yes" to most of the questions a cyber insurer will ask on a renewal questionnaire.
+In practice, Level Two means your business can answer "yes" to most of the questions a cyber insurer will ask on a renewal questionnaire.
 It also means you can pass the due diligence checks that larger clients are now running on their professional advisers.

 This is the level a reputable managed IT provider will be working towards with you.
 If your current provider has not raised the Essential Eight with you, it is worth asking them why.